cyclr/docs/pages/connector-authentication/odoo.md

 ### Get database names

-To get database names on your Odoo instance visit `{Server URL}/web/database/selector` in a web browser.
-Use the full database name as it appears in the list when you setup the connector in Cyclr.
+To get database names on your Odoo instance, visit `{Server URL}/web/database/selector` in a web browser.
+When you set up the connector in Cyclr, use the full database name as it appears in the list.

 ## Cyclr setup